Maya Weug: 2022

 For the 2022 season, Weug would remain with Iron Dames, partnering Ivan Domingues.
 A mixed-weather qualifying session in the opening round at the Imola Circuit enabled Weug to start third in both races on Sunday, and after scoring her first point in Race 1, she would finish sixth on Sunday.
-At the following round in Misano, Weug continued this run of form by scoring yet more points, and despite a heavy collision at the end of Race 3 she would be classified eighth due to the countback rule.
-The Belgian took a tenth place from the next meeting at Spa-Francorchamps, before yet another top-ten finish at Vallelunga.
+At the following round in Misano, Weug continued this run of form by scoring yet more points, and despite a heavy collision at the end of Race 3, she would be classified eighth due to the countback rule.
+Weug took a tenth place from the next meeting at Spa-Francorchamps, before yet another top-ten finish at Vallelunga.
 Having scored points in three more races during the remainder of the season, Weug was placed 14th in the championship, one place ahead of teammate Domingues.

 Formula Regional

 2023

+Weug driving at the Red Bull Ring during the 2023 Formula Regional European Championship.

 Having taken part in several post-season tests with KIC Motorsport, Weug would progress to the Formula Regional European Championship, driving for the Finnish outfit.
-She achieved her best result in the second race at Spa-Francorchamps, with a rookie win and 6th place overall classification.
+She achieved her best result in the second race at Spa-Francorchamps, with a rookie win and sixth place overall classification.
 She was the only KIC Motorsport driver to score any points during the season, finishing in a points position 6 times for a total of 27 points.
 Weug finished the 2023 FRECA season third among rookies, and 17th among all 42 drivers eligible for points.